 Each of us responds to stress in our own unique way.
 Get to know your particular signs and symptoms of stress and when you experience them consider that stress could be the cause.

 Step 2: Identify your stressor

 A stressor is something that causes stress.
-Any situation or event that you percieve as a danger will be a stressor.
+Any situation or event that you perceive as a danger will be a stressor.
 Examples of stressors are an upcoming exam, financial troubles, or a conflict with your partner.

 Often, you can easily identify the cause of your stress.
 At other times, it can be difficult.
 The following tips can help you identify your stressors.